 Enchanting in Minecraft is an essential mechanic to set you up for endgame as it grants your items various special effects.
-You can enchant everything from weapons, tools, and armour, so there's certainly something in your possession that you can take to the next level.
+You can enchant everything from weapons, tools, and armor, so there's certainly something in your possession that you can take to the next level.
 It basically involves imbuing items with special powers to make them stronger.

 How to build an Enchanting Table